pola88/asapp-frontend/README.md

+# ASAPP Challenge

 This project is to resolve the challenge from ASAPP [Link](https://t.lever-analytics.com/email-link?dest=https%3A%2F%2Fdocs.google.com%2Fdocument%2Fd%2F1nmz8BuMGjVU1YwsQhjHYZCsg-By_6DVFwKLpclWAgsA%2Fedit%3Fts%3D5e384dc1%23heading%3Dh.89vf84rtv8zr&eid=b07ff87d-76af-47a5-be01-704bdb85f40a&idx=1&token=6B_kfT68W8Q_bwFx42hYSyxhCLc)
-To accomplish that, I used React + Template Redux
+To accomplish that, I used Create-React-App + Redux

+## Set up

+Before start the project, you have to add `.env` in the root.
+See `.env.example` to see with params you have to set

 ## Available Scripts